 Genie was initiated into the Gamma Gamma chapter at the University of Texas at El Paso in 2004 where she obtained both her Bachelor and Master’s degrees in Education.
 Upon graduation, she has made it a point to serve the fraternity in any capacity that she can.
-In 2010, Genie moved to Austin, TX where she is now entering her third year on the ZTA Austin Alumnae board.
-She currently works for the University of Texas at Austin, as a Student Affairs Administrator.
+In 2010, Genie moved to Austin, TX where she is now entering her fourth year on the ZTA Austin Alumnae board.
+She currently works for the University of Texas at Austin, as a Development Office Coordinator.
 Genie also serves as the Ritual Advisor for the Theta Psi chapter at Texas State University.

 Marilyn pledged the Epsilon Chapter of Zeta Tau Alpha in 1997 at the University of Arkansas.
 She was actively involved in student leadership both on campus as well as in her chapter and served as the new member coordinator and President of her chapter which lead to her application to serve as a Traveling Leadership Consultant for ZTA.
 Traveling for the fraternity was a turning point for Marilyn and lead her to choose a path in Higher Education.
 She received her Masters degree from San Diego State University and worked in Greek life as well as residence life while in graduate school.
 She has since worked as a Greek advisor at the University of California, San Diego and now is the Coordinator of Sorority and Fraternity Life at The University of Texas at Austin.
 Joking that she is a “professional sorority women” Marilyn continues to serve ZTA in her position as Director of New Chapters for the Lambda Gamma Chapter at The University of Texas at San Antonio as well as serving as an executive board officer for her forth term.
 Marilyn stays busy and always looks forward to catching up with friends and enjoying Austin’s music and theatre scene.